omkarcloud/botasaurus/advanced.md

 Now, let's say you want to add filters to allow users to:
 - Search for products by name
-- Set a minimum number of reviews
+- Filter by minimum number of reviews
 - Filter by product category
 - Filter by product tags
-- Check if a product is available or not
+- Filter by product availability

 ![filters](https://raw.githubusercontent.com/omkarcloud/botasaurus/master/images/filters.png)